Radouch/vue-num-locale-input/README.md

 ## Important notes

 * Default _locales_ is used (= browser settings).
 This version of the component does not allow to set it manually by props.
 * Property `options` is the same as documented in [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat).
-Likely the most useful options are `minimumFractionDigits` and `maximumFractionDigits`, especially for tables.
+Likely the most useful options are `minimumFractionDigits` and `maximumFractionDigits`, especially for tables, and `notation: "scientific"` for displaying numbers in exponential notation.
 * You **must not** use html attribute _type_ (e.g. `type="number"`) on the component.
 It breaks its functionality.